RyanFeiluX/win-libtorch-yolov3/README.md

 # win-libtorch-yolov3
 A Libtorch-based implementation of the YOLO v3 object detection algorithm working in Windows environment, written with pure C++.
 It's easy to be reproduced in your Windows environment.
 CPU is supported for now.
 Please enjoy yourself.

-This repository is derived from [libtorch-yolov3](https://github.com/walktree/libtorch-yolov3), with adaption to Windows platform.
+This repository is derived from [libtorch-yolov3](https://github.com/walktree/libtorch-yolov3), with adaption to Windows platform and association of annotation to bounding box.

 ## Preparation